NBISweden/aida-datahub-docs/docs/dsp/getting-started/basic-setup-network.md

 ```

 in `/etc/systemd/system/docker.service.d/http-proxy.conf`, reloading systemd
-units with `sudo systemctl daemon-reload` and *restarting* docker with
+units with `sudo systemctl daemon-reload` and _restarting_ Docker with
 `sudo systemctl restart docker`.

 #### Making apt use the proxy